Marcellofabbri/Covid-19-App/README.md

 <img src="https://github.com/Marcellofabbri/Covid-19-App/blob/master/screenshots/chart.png?raw=true">
 </p>

--**Trend**: below the chart I build a table that takes the data retrieved from the second API, and filters them according to what country was selected before going into this route, and takes the figures for daily cases from the last five days.
+-**Day-By-Day**: below the chart I build a table that takes the data retrieved from the second API, and filters them according to what country was selected before going into this route, and takes the figures for daily cases from the last five days.
 The figures shown for each day are: 1) the daily cases on that day.
 2) the increase/decrease compared to the previous day expressed in percentage.
 3) the actual number of how many more or how many fewer cases there have been compared to the previous day.
 The percentage column has an icon that shows a green downward arrow when there's a decrease or a red upward arrow when there's an increase.
 A notable bug: when a country has a day with 0 cases followed by a day with a number of cases it makes the app crash due to the calculations to obtain the percentage of variance, which involve dividing today's cases with yesterday's cases.
 And if yesterday's cases are zero the calculation would need the number to be divided by zero.
 So when yesterday's numbers are zero the calculation is avoided and 'N/A' is shown.
 Another bug: the second API does not necessarily have all of the countries provided by the first API (which is responsible for creating our list of countries).
 So certain Countries object, such as 'World', 'Isle-of-Man' and others might not have corresponding data in the second API, therefore causing an error.
 Some of these simple have a rendering problem: I already fixed Britain for example, whose name extrapolated from the first API on the home page is _UK_ and couldn't be queried in the second API, where it's called _UnitedKingdom_.
 For now I implemented a function that changes the button for routing: when the selected country exists on the second API (thus when the query pans out) the button appears green.
 When it doesn't exists, it looks red and has a different label.
 When it's completing the task and is determining which scenario we're in it shows a yellow animated dot.